ESGF/esgf-compute-wps/README.md

 * [development-resources.yaml](docker/helm/compute/development-resources.yaml) environment is the same as development.yaml but has defined the container resource requirements. **NOTE:** This may be renamed in the near future.

 [values.yaml](docker/helm/compute/values.yaml) contains all of the default values for the Helm chart with comments.

+##### Required values
+* wps.externalHost
+  * Set the external address of the cluster, can include port as seen in the [development.yaml](docker/helm/compute/development.yaml).
+* wps.email.host
+  * Set the host of an smtp server.
+It can be set to a random value, in which case no emails will be sent.
+* wps.admin.email
+  * Set an email address that will be cc'd for registration emails.
+* wps.oauth.client
+  * Set the Client ID for an ESGF SLCS OAuth2 provider.
+This can be set to a random value, but OAuth2 certificates will not work.
+* wps.oauth.secret
+  * Set the Client Secret for the above Client ID.
+* wps.apiPassword
+  * Set the password that will be used for the interal API user.
+* celery.prometheusUrl
+  * Set the base url for a Prometheus server e.g. https://internal.compute.com/prometheus.

 ##### Storage
 The Helm chart will automatically create all required [PersistentVolumes (PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes) and [PersistentVolumeClaims (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).
 The PVs that are created using HostPath as the storage type.
 If deploying on a multi-node Kubernetes cluster, the usage of [nodeSelector](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) and labeling nodes will be required to ensure persistent storage.
 The following services use persistent storage in a production environment; Postgres and Redis.